So you heard about Devoxx4Kids ? And now want to open a local chapter ?

 - Venue: First of all you need to identify a venue where these workshops and lectures can be conducted.
 Typically these are done on weekend so using a conference room in an office would be tricky.

 - Instructors: There is plenty of material available from Scratch, Greenfoot, Arduino, Raspberry Pi, Minecraft modding, and lot more.
 You need to identify who in your local community is interested/able to talk/teach any/all of it.
 Typically, its lot of fun and easy to get the kids started.
 But identifying local instructors would be key.
-You can also refer to the Parleys channel for lot of information.

 - Event hosting: We host our events using Eventbrite or Meetup.
 This allows to build a community where they can learn about past and upcoming events.
 You’ll need to figure out something similar for your local chapter as well.